Skip to content

 • You don't think about wrapping.

-• You don't forget to set id.
+• You don't forget to set tag.

 • You don't accidentally defer free the original pointer.